Author – Claire Hennessy

 All is revealed in the end, with the reason for the girl’s interest, Pop’s solution and Summer being just who she wants to be.

-This story may be set in NZ, but girls everywhere (especially tom-boys, like I once was), will really enjoyed the trials of Summer at school, home around her small town.
+This story may be set in NZ, but girls everywhere (especially tom-boys, like I once was), will really enjoy the trials of Summer at school, home around her small town.
 This book won the Best 1st Book of the Year Award in the NZ Children’s Book Awards 2017.
 And it definitely deserved it.
 Loved it!

 (New Zealand, NZ, Kiwi, Funny, Humour, Tom-boy, Friends, Award)